hacl-star/hacl-star/code/ecdsap256sha2/README.md

-# Non-constant-time function in this folder
+# Non-constant-time functions in this folder

 ## These functions are not side-channel resistant